-You may work in an environment where being a stressed-out workaholic is not only expected but is perceived as a badge of honor.
+You may work in an environment where being a stressed-out workaholic is not only expected, but a badge of honor.

-And since your friends, family, and co-workers see you as a success, they are unlikely to suggest you take better care of yourself — by all outward accounts, they think you’re doing great!
+And, since your friends, family, and co-workers see you as a success, they are unlikely to suggest that you take better care of yourself.

-And while it may not feel like it, the truth is that your anxiety is detracting from your success rather than contributing to it.
+But, while it may not feel like it, the reality is that your anxiety is detracting from your success rather than contributing to it.

-If you’ve read the above symptoms and thought “that sounds just like me,” you may want to get help.
+If the symptoms above make you think “that sounds just like me,” you may want to get help.

 You may worry that relaxing equates to “slacking off” and that all your hard-won gains will be lost.

-But it’s definitely possible to stay at the top of your game — be successful, keep your edge, and feel more relaxed at the same time.
+But it’s definitely possible to stay at the top of your game — be successful and keep your edge — and feel more relaxed at the same time.

 Some of the most successful people use the same relaxation techniques we’ll be discussing here.

 And, in fact, people who use these techniques consider them to be a key to their success, their secret weapon, rather than a hindrance.

 There’s no reason that employing these techniques won’t make you more, rather than less, successful.